 Lugou Bridge: Stone Lions, Bullet Scars, and a Nation’s Memory

 In the southwest of Beijing, the Yongding River flows quietly.
-Across the river stands the Lugou Bridge, with the nearby Wanping Fortress.
+Spanning the river is the Lugou Bridge, with the Wanping Fortress standing nearby.
 Stone lions on the bridge bear scars of bullets, and shell craters mark the fortress walls.
 They remind visitors of the battle that erupted here 88 years ago — the beginning of China’s War of Resistance against Japan.

 Lugou Bridge China Resistance